awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

 #  AWS Systems Manager Engineering Specification

 ## Overview
    This SDK getting started scenario demonstrates how to interact with AWS Systems Manager (SSM) using the AWS SDK.
 The provided code is a Java application that demonstrates the usage of the AWS SSM SDK to interact with various AWS SSM service operations.
-The application performs the following key functionalities:
-   - Creating an SSM maintenance window
-   - Modifying the maintenance window schedule
-   - Creating an SSM document
-   - Listing available SSM documents
-   - Sending a command to an EC2 instance using an SSM document
-   - Displaying the time when the command was invoked
-   - Creating an SSM OpsItem
-   - Updating and resolving the created OpsItem
-   - Deleting the created SSM resources (maintenance window and document)

 ## Scenario Program Flow
    - The application should allow the user to create an SSM maintenance window with a default name or a user-provided name.